SheetJS/sheetjs/misc/docs/README.md

 Predating XLSX, SpreadsheetML files are simple XML files.
-There is no official and comprehensive specification, although MS has released whitepapers on the format.
-Since Excel 2016 can generate SpreadsheetML files, backsolving is pretty straightforward.
+There is no official and comprehensive specification, although MS has released documentation on the format.
+Since Excel 2016 can generate SpreadsheetML files, mapping features is pretty straightforward.

 ### Excel 2007+ Binary (XLSB, BIFF12)

-Introduced in parallel with XLSX, the XLSB filetype combines BIFF architecture with the content separation and ZIP container of XLSX.
+Introduced in parallel with XLSX, the XLSB format combines the BIFF architecture with the content separation and ZIP container of XLSX.
 For the most part nodes in an XLSX sub-file can be mapped to XLSB records in a corresponding sub-file.